-'When early settlers arrived they found a very different country to anything they knew.' (p.2)
+'When the early European settlers arrived in Australia they found a very different country to anything they knew.' (p.2)

-Draw a map of Australia.

-- Mark in the states, territories and capital cities as we know them today.
+- Draw a map of Australia.
+Mark in the states, territories and capital cities as we know them today.
 Mark in the surrounding seas and oceans.
-Include a border, title, northing, key and scale on your map. - Represent on your map some of the differences between England and Australia.
-Consider things such as climate, flora, fauna, food and inhabitants.
-(You might like to use some illustrations like the ones in the text to show the differences.) - Represent on your map some of the tools or inventions that the indigenous Australians were already using when the settlers arrived.

-Choose your favourite inventor and create a PowerPoint presentation about them.
+Include a border, title, northing, key and scale on your map.
+Represent on your map some of the differences between England and Australia.
+Consider things such as climate, flora, - fauna, food and inhabitants.
+(You might like to use some illustrations like the ones in the text to show the differences.)
+Represent on your map some of the tools or inventions that the Indigenous Australians were already using when the settlers arrived. - Choose your favourite inventor and create a PowerPoint presentation about them.
 Make your presentation as eye-catching as this book.

-- Include some biographical details about the inventor. - Include information about the impact of their invention on Australians.
+Include some biographical details about the inventor.
+Include information about the impact of their invention on Australians.